TO FILTER OR NOT?

 Is the clearness or cloudiness of olive oil an indication of its quality?It is also important to realize that some oils naturally settle out quickly and turn clear (without filtering), while others stay cloudy for a very long time, even after having been filtered.
 There is no clear explanation for this phenomenon, but it may be related to such things as the oil’s level of hydration, varietal differences, fineness of the paste and sediment particles, amount of moisture in the fruit, storage temperature, depth of oil in the tank, or even the type of processing machinery used.
 This is not an indication of the quality of the oil in any way.

 This page does not focus on the many filtering processes that large-scale mass producers often employ like bleaching oil to reduce chlorophyll, using diatomaceous earth, or synthetic silica treatment to eliminate carotenoids, residual fatty acids and pesticides, and using active carbon to deodorize and reduce unfavorable odors.
 Needless to say, these steps are only used for lower quality oil seeking to capitalize on the growing market for truly, high quality extra virgin olive oil.

-Here is a link to the abstract of a study that goes into greater detail about the impact of filtration on olive oil for large-scale production: Filtration process of extra virgin olive oil: effect on minor components, oxidative stability and sensorial and physicochemical characteristics.
+Here is an abstract of a study that goes into greater detail about the impact of filtration on olive oil for large-scale production: Filtration process of extra virgin olive oil: effect on minor components, oxidative stability and sensorial and physicochemical characteristics.